 When you begin to set up your home office, one of two things tend to happen.
-Either you are unable to tune in to the equipment and technology that you truly use every day so you underestimate what you will need to get your office up and running, and quickly find yourself struggling.
+Either you are unable to easily identify what equipment and technology you use every day so you underestimate what you will need to get your office up and running, and quickly find yourself struggling.
 Or, you clearly see each individual item you may need and are overwhelmed by the thought of meeting every one of those needs down to the last staple.

 In either of these cases, it wouldn't be a surprise to find yourself running around in circles before you're able to focus your efforts and create an office that will help you work productively.

 Use this checklist to develop a well-rounded yet streamlined list of what you need in your home office.
 Check the items you absolutely need, and circle the items you may eventually want to add to create a prioritized list of your home office essentials.

 This will apply to most of us, since very few small business owners who have the ability to work from home can complete their work without a computer.
 Do your research so you can select a computer that meets your specific needs.

 You clearly need a monitor if you have a desktop computer, but it can also be useful (and better for your neck) to have a monitor you plug into your laptop.
 Depending on the work you do, you may also consider dual monitors.

 Take time to select and invest in a comfortable chair; it is one of the most important parts of an efficient home office.
 Again, ergonomics and comfort count when it comes to sitting, so make sure you test out a chair before making a purchase.

 Not always required, a network router can be necessary if you have more than one computer that needs Internet access.
 Consider a wireless router if you have a laptop and computers located in different parts of your home.